Cancel Culture Is a Good Thing

 The "All Lives Matter" slogan was acceptable for a long time.
+That slogan was widespread throughout the United States.
 Even the vice president used it.
-Such slogans show a total disrespect toward what Black Lives Matter is trying to accomplish.

 Confederate flags and symbols have continued to be permitted in many places.
 They adorn everything from private property to public land.
 They even fly in state houses.

 Confederate iconography continued to be displayed in spite of concerted efforts by protesters.

 In parts of the South, both in former Confederate states and otherwise, Confederate flags, bumper stickers, and other paraphernalia are ubiquitous.
 They can be seen flying in front yards or hanging off the back of a truck.
 Craft sites like Etsy even sell Confederate flag masks and candles.

 Confederate flags even fly worldwide, as a sign of rebellion, white supremacy, or even just American kitsch.
 They can be seen in Ireland, Brazil, and Germany, among others.

 Police reform efforts failed.
 Dozens of plans to retrain police have been costly and ultimately, ineffective.
 Even the notion of police reform is unwieldy in a justice system comprised of so many different departments.

 Five years after Eric Garner's death, the Justice Department announced it would not levy any criminal charges in connection with the murder.
 Then New York Deputy Attorney General Alvin Bragg argued in The Washington Post that the decision "highlights the urgent need to reform the federal criminal law governing excessive force.
 Congress needs to do away with the requirement of proof that officers have acted 'willfully' when they use excessive force."